SammyShaw/SammyShaw.github.io/_posts/2024-09-24-ACS-Arts-Table.md

 					 2740,2751,2752,2850,2910),]
 ```

-Next, I aggregate by summing each occupation within each Metro, being sure to use the per/person weights provided in the dataset (Note: the ACS weights are calculated for the 5-year dataset and should only be used as such.
-They mean little in 1% samples and nothing on their own).
+Next, I aggregate by summing each occupation within each Metro, being sure to use the per/person weights provided in the dataset (Note: the ACS weights are calculated for the 5-year dataset and should only be used as such).

-I will take the liberty of dividing the occupations as I want.
+I will take the liberty of dividing the occupation categories as I want.
 For example, I'm grouping musicians, singers and composers, and I'm separating fashion designers and graphic designers from "other designers".

 ``` r
 library(dplyr)